ldelouw/zone2ldif/README.md

 zone2ldif
 =========

-# Description
+## Description
 Conversts a DNS zone file to a LDIF file which can be used to add that zone into IPA

-# Usage:
+## Usage:

 ## Preparation

-If you do not have acess to a ISC Bind zone file, i.e. the DNS server is a MS-DNS, you can you dig AXFR to dumpo the zone.
+If you do not have acess to a ISC Bind zone file, i.e. the DNS server is a MS-DNS, you can you dig AXFR to dump the zone.
 Ensure your IP address is allowed to do zone transfers.

 ```bash
 dig example.com AXFR @dnsserver.example.com > example.com.zone